-We need volunteers to help with all aspects of running our organisation.
+We always need more volunteers to help with all aspects of running our organisation especially in our Cafe.

 Read comments from a variety of our volunteers below.